Beware of the scam agents and sharks in self-publishing

 The best way to avoid scammers and the possibility of being ripped off is to understand that publishing a book will be a tough job.

 For those authors and writers who are trying to publish for the first time, there are three established and safe avenues to getting a book published.

-This means approaching literary agents with the hope of being contracted and having your book published and then promoted by one of the large publishing houses.
+This is the old fashioned business model of publishing.
+It means approaching literary agents with the hope of being contracted and having your book published and then promoted by one of the large publishing houses.

 It is the most difficult and time-consuming method.
 It will involve sending submissions to a lot of agents and then waiting and hoping.

 The rejection rate is so high these days that a new author will need a lot of luck.
 It is not impossible of course.
 But for new writers, it is not very easy at all.

 Pros: No publishing costs to an author and an advance is often paid.